 For example, you need to sleep at least 7 hours every night because, according to a study, people who sleep less than 7 hours have more inflammation-related proteins in their blood.

 You are also better off if you make changes to your diet and include anti-inflammatory foods.

 An anti-inflammatory diet is beneficial for every person.
-Whether you have any inflammation-related health issue or not, you will be healthier with this diet.
-If you suffer from illness like rheumatoid arthritis, however, don’t expect it to miraculously cure your symptoms.
-With the dietary changes, you will most likely notice toned down pain or a lesser number of flare-ups.
+Whether you have any inflammation-related health issues or not, you will be healthier with this diet.
+If you suffer from an illness like rheumatoid arthritis, however, don’t expect it to miraculously cure your symptoms.
+With the dietary changes, you will most likely notice toned-down pain or a lesser number of flare-ups.

 A popular diet that includes lots of anti-inflammatory foods is the Mediterranean diet.
 That means eating lots of high-fiber fruits and vegetables, whole grains, beans or plant-based proteins, fish high in omega-3 fatty acids and herbs and spices with anti-inflammatory substances.